deepmodeling/deepmd-kit/doc/install/install-from-source.md

 :::{tab-item} Paddle {{ paddle_icon }}

-If you have installed Paddle using pip, you can use libtorch inside the Paddle Python package.
-You can also download libtorch prebuilt library from the [Paddle website](https://www.paddlepaddle.org.cn/).
+If you want to use C++ interface of Paddle, you need to compile the Paddle inference library(C++ interface) manually from the [linux-compile-by-make](https://www.paddlepaddle.org.cn/documentation/docs/zh/develop/install/compile/linux-compile-by-make.html), then use the `.so` and `.a` files in `Paddle/build/paddle_inference_install_dir/`.
 :::

 ::::